qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/deblur_2021.09.rst

 cache that ignored some fragments for getting an accurate placement in the tree.
-In summary, in some occasions SEPP will return multiple fragments in a single entry; which was unexpected by the qp-deblur plugin parser, which assumed only one entry - the extra features will be seen as missing by the plugin and that information was sent and stored in the cache provided by Qiita, then propagated to future studies and meta-analyses.
+In summary, in some occasions SEPP will return multiple fragments in a single entry; which was unexpected by the qp-deblur plugin parser, which assumed only one entry - the extra features will be seen as missing by the plugin and recorded in the cache as such.
+As these fragments were reported as missing in the cache, the effect was propagated to future studies and meta-analyses.

 This bug was resolved in this `pull request <https://github.com/qiita-spots/qp-deblur/pull/60>`__.